-- i.
-Conserve and enhance the network of habitats, species and sites (both statutory and non-statutory, including priority habitats and species) of international, national and local importance commensurate with their status and give appropriate weight to their importance; and - ii.
-Avoid negative impacts on biodiversity and geodiversity, mitigate unavoidable impacts and as a last resort compensate for residual impacts; and - iii.
-Deliver a net gain in biodiversity where possible, by creating, restoring and enhancing habitats, and enhancing them for the benefit of species. - 6.34.
-Paragraph 99 of the Office of the Deputy Prime Minister Circular 06/2005 highlights that: "It is essential that the presence or otherwise of protected species, and the extent that they may be affected by the proposed development, is established before the planning permission is granted, otherwise all relevant material considerations may not have been addressed in making the decision - 6.35.
+- 6.32.
+Chapter 15 of the National Planning Policy Framework requires that planning decisions should minimise impact on and provide net gains for biodiversity.
+Para 186a of this states that if significant harm to biodiversity resulting from a development cannot be avoided, adequately mitigated or, as a last resort, compensated for, then planning permission should be refused. - 6.33.
+Policy S4 states "The Council will take a precautionary approach where insufficient information is provided about avoidance, management, mitigation and compensation measures.
+Management, mitigation and compensation measures will be secured through planning conditions/obligations where necessary." - 6.34.
+Paragraph 99 of the Office of the Deputy Prime Minister Circular 06/2005 highlights that: "It is essential that the presence or otherwise of protected species, and the extent that they may be affected by the proposed development, is established before the planning permission is granted, otherwise all relevant material considerations may not have been addressed in making the decision." - 6.35.
 Following the refusal of the previous applications, the current planning applications are accompanied by an Ecological Survey and Assessment (ESA) report of the application site area and the wider field.
 The previous applications were not accompanied by any ecological information. - 6.36.
 The planning application and the ESA report have been considered by the Council's Consultant Ecologists.
-The Ecologist's assessment of the proposals highlights that the applications fall within the definition of a 'Small Site' in accordance with The Small Sites Metric (Biodiversity Metric 4.0)

-- User Guide (DEFRA, February 2024).
+The Ecologist's assessment of the proposals highlights that the applications fall within the definition of a 'Small Site' in accordance with The Small Sites Metric (Biodiversity Metric 4.0) User Guide (DEFRA, February 2024).
 At the time that the application was submitted it was exempt from mandatory Biodiversity Net Gain. - 6.37.
-The advice from the Ecologist indicates that there is sufficient ecological information available to determine the planning application and that any likely impacts of the proposal on designated sites, protected and Priority species and habitats can be appropriately mitigated against through the imposition of conditions. - 6.38.
+The advice from the Ecologist indicates that there is sufficient ecological information available to determine the planning application and that any likely impacts of the proposal on designated sites, protected and Priority species and habitats can be appropriately mitigated against through the imposition of appropriate conditions.

+- 6.38.
 The suggested conditions relate to: - i) Securing the mitigation measures set out in the ESA - ii) The submission, approval and implementation of a Biodiversity Method Statement for the Local Wildlife Site to the east of the application site. - iii) The submission, approval and implementation of detailed biodiversity enhancements listed in the ESA. - iv) The submission, approval and implementation of a wildlife sensitive lighting scheme. - 6.39.
 Subject to the suggested conditions being imposed, the development would not have a detrimental impact on protected species or their habitat and complies with the objectives of Chapter 15 of the NPPF and Policies S4 and DM16.